codefoster/codefoster.com/source/_drafts/Snap-to-Your-Tiles.md

 _#list_ is the ListView control on my HTML.
 I manually gave it the ID of _list_.
 BTW, I recently discovered that if you know you&rsquo;re only going to have a single list on your page, it might be easier to forgo the naming of it and instead just refer to it with _[data-win-control=WinJS.UI.ListView]_.
 Nice, eh?

 _.win-viewport_ is the viewport of my ListView.
 If you work with the ListView much, and haven&rsquo;t seen it already, you should definitely check out [Styling the ListView and its items](http://msdn.microsoft.com/en-us/library/windows/apps/hh850406.aspx)from the [Dev Center](http://dev.windows.com).
 In that article, it breaks down the components of the ListView so you can have a shot at knowing how to style it.
-Here&rsquo;s how it visually defines the win-viewport&hellip;
+Here&rsquo;s how it visually defines the win-viewport...;

 ![The primary components of a ListView](http://codefoster.blob.core.windows.net/site/image/6052f93114a54ac7a7d855a0ecb3b075/snappoints_04_1.png "The primary components of a ListView")